fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```
 ##### Edu Person White List Authorization Plugin

 Used when Federation Identity plugin is the NAFIdentityPlugin.
-This plugin allow only the IDPs present in the list.
+This plugin allow only the Identity Provider present in the list.
 ```bash
 # Federation Authorization plugin class
 federation_authorization_class=org.fogbowcloud.manager.core.plugins.authorization.eduperson.EduPersonWhitelistAuthorizationPlugin